Blendify/blender-manual/blender_docs/manual/grease_pencil/modes/draw/guides.rst

    :Mode:      Draw Mode
    :Header:    :menuselection:`Guides`

-Guides are drawing aids that make it easier the creation of different types of strokes.
+Guides are drawing aids that make it easier to create different types of strokes.
 The Guides can be activated with the button next to the selector (grid icon).